Khosla Ventures

 Seed Round in 2007

 Heysan is a mobile messaging and community platform based in San Francisco, California.
-Founded through Y Combinator, the company initially focused on facilitating free messaging between phones and computers, effectively bridging instant messaging with SMS.
-Over time, it expanded its services to create a mobile community, amassing over 1 million users and generating 100 million monthly pageviews.
-The platform allows users to connect through various accounts, including MSN, AIM, ICQ, Yahoo, and GTalk on mobile devices.
-In the summer of 2007, Heysan secured seed funding from Khosla Ventures and Atomico.
-The company was later acquired by Good Technology in May 2009.
+Founded through Y Combinator, the company initially focused on providing free messaging between phones and computers, effectively bridging instant messaging with SMS.
+Over time, Heysan expanded its services to include a mobile community, attracting over 1 million users and generating 100 million monthly pageviews.
+The company allows users to connect through various messaging accounts, such as MSN, AIM, ICQ, Yahoo, and GTalk, on mobile devices.
+In May 2009, Heysan was acquired by Good Technology after securing initial funding from prominent venture firms, including Khosla Ventures and Atomico.

 RingCentral